ElaXan/GCAndroid/README.md

 ## Prerequisites

 The Requirments are as follows: [Ubuntu](https://ubuntu.com), [Termux](https://termux.dev/en/) and a ton of `Skillssss`.
-This may burden your phone, so it's not recommended for low spec devices. \
+This may burden your phone, so it's not recommended for low spec devices.
-But, why not try it?
-I could be wrong XD

 ## Download links

 Download [Termux F-Droid](https://f-droid.org/repo/com.termux_118.apk) [RECOMMEND]\
-OR\
-Download [Termux Android 12+](https://github.com/HardcodedCat/termux-monet) (NEED ROOT OR ADB)

 ## Setup